obpsidian8/Examples_with_decorators/README.md

 # Examples_with_decorators
-Notes from tutorial with python decorators that I can easily access
+Notes from tutorial with python decorators that I can easily access and reference.